moustafaraafat/C_applications/README.md

 # C_applications
-Here I try to implement some elementary applications fro learning purposes.
+Here I try to implement some elementary applications for learning purposes.